plerpsandplerps/Sprouting-Tales/_drafts/CardZones.md

 When there are no more cards in a Player's Roots and Branches, that Player shuffles their Kindling into their Roots.
 Then that Player chooses to draw an [Injury](_drafts/ConsequenceCards.md#Injury) or a [Doubt](_drafts/ConsequenceCards.md#Doubt).

 A Player can freely look through the cards in their Kindling and rearrange the order of these cards.

+## Play

+Each Player has their own **Play** zone which is just the space in front of them.
+Cards in this zone have various effects while they are in Play.